 The families are from refugee communities in Auckland, Hamilton, Wellington, Palmerston North, Nelson and Dunedin.

 “We are so privileged to be working with such a culturally diverse group of families.

 As new Kiwis they bring perspective and wisdom to each of their new communities.”

 Shona Te Huki

-The 20/20 Trust provides refurbished computers and internet access to approximately 100+ refugee background families nationally per year, under a Ministry of Education contract.
-The Ministry also contracts separately a regional training provider to deliver the training component, employ family liaison and provide technical support to the families during the 12 month contract.
+The 20/20 Trust provides refurbished computers and internet access to 130 refugee background families nationally per year, under a Ministry of Education contract.
+The Ministry contracts separately a regional training provider to deliver the training component, employ family liaison and provide technical support to the families during the 12 month contract.